 - How to set up a saltwater tank?

 - How much live rock do you need?

 Other stocking options

 This article focused on the best saltwater fish for a 10-gallon tank, but there are some other saltwater tankmates you could keep.
-Remember, 10-gallons doesn’t provide a ton of space, but you could certainly consider adding a small shrimp, hermit crab, or a few coral frags as well.
+Remember, 10-gallons doesn’t provide a ton of space, but you could certainly consider adding a small peppermint shrimp, a trochus snail, hermit crab, or a few small corals like candy cane, torch or hammer frags as well.

 Best saltwater fish for larger tanks